atanugiri/GhrelinBehaviorQuantification/README.md

 - Git behaviour: this repository's top-level `.gitignore` intentionally *allows* CSVs and the `data/` folder to be tracked, and *ignores* common video file extensions (for example `*.mp4`, `*.avi`, `*.mov`) so raw videos are not accidentally committed.
 See `data/DATA_README.md` for more details on what to place in `data/`.

+### Using an external data archive (recommended for large datasets)

+For full datasets (raw videos + corresponding DeepLabCut CSV exports) we recommend hosting the complete data externally (for example, Harvard Dataverse) rather than committing large files to GitHub.
+In our workflow the full dataset is deposited at Harvard Dataverse (DOI: `https://doi.org/10.7910/DVN/WHH7W2`).
+To run the notebooks locally, instruct users to download and extract the Dataverse archive into the repository `data/` directory so the notebooks can find the expected CSVs and metadata.

+Suggested steps for users (place in Methods/Supplementary or README):

+1. Download the dataset archive from the Dataverse record: `https://doi.org/10.7910/DVN/WHH7W2`.
+2. Extract the archive into the repository `data/` directory (for example `tar -xzf ghrelin_dataset.tar.gz -C data/` or unzip to `data/`).
+3. Verify checksums (if provided) with `shasum -a 256 -c data/SHA256SUMS`.
+4. Run the notebooks from the project root so they can find metadata CSVs under `data/` or via the path returned by `Python_scripts.config.get_data_dir()`.

 ### Checksums and minimal sample data

 - For reproducibility and archival, we recommend adding SHA256 checksums for CSVs placed in `data/`.
 Include a `data/SHA256SUMS` file with lines like `SHA256  filename`.
 If you want reviewers to run the notebooks without full datasets, include a tiny sample CSV named `dlc_table_sample.csv` and document it in `data/DATA_README.md`.